Omega Quartz or Automatic

 The Omega Speedmaster collection, for the most part, is purely mechanical with either automatic Speedmaster watches or hand-wound/manual wind Speedmaster watches.
 It is a very iconic watch collection since it was the Omega Speedmaster watch that was the first watch on the moon.
 Perhaps for that reason of keeping the prestige of collection at its max, they steered away from producing quartz versions.

 However, a few quartz Speedmasters did somehow slip into the mix.
 These would be the Speedmaster Spacemaster Z-33 Chronograph and the Skywalker X-33.
 Both with very futuristic nomenclature.
 These quartz watches don't look anything like the quartz versions in other collections which usually follow some consistent design principles.
 No sir.
 These look like something out of a spaceship compared to their standard mechanical Omega Speedmaster automatic models.
 One look at the watch featured here and you'll understand what I mean.
-The digital display is more consistent of a Breitling Exospace B55 rather than an Omega.
+The digital display is more consistent with a Breitling Exospace B55 rather than an Omega.

 The Omega DeVille collection can be subdivided into several sub-categories.
 Some which are exclusively mechanical and some that are either automatic watches or battery-powered quartz models.